danielchristiancazares/freespace2/CONTEXT.md

 ### Failed fixes

 1. **Blit shader R/B swap**: No effect - problem is upstream of blit
+2. **VulkanFramebuffer external images**: Extended `createFromImageViews` to accept `vk::Image` handles, stored them in `m_externalColorImages`/`m_externalDepthImage`, fixed `getColorImage()` to return external handles when attachments are external, and passed the images at the cubemap render target, swapchain framebuffer, and bloom framebuffer call sites.
+Result: red tint remained.

 ### Next steps

-1. Check where BGRA→RGBA conversion should happen (at texture upload? at sampling? at blit?)
+1. Check where BGRA->RGBA conversion should happen (at texture upload? at sampling? at blit?)
 2. Investigate if model/material shaders need channel swizzling
 3. Check if scene framebuffer is receiving correct color data
 4. Verify descriptor set bindings are correct